 When Xibo encounters a video format that it does not recognise it will still attempt to play it. if this causes an internal error Xibo for Android will mark the video as incompatible and refrain from playing it in the future.
 This “mark” is cleared each time the Player contacts the Xibo CMS in case an updated video is available.

 If your videos won’t play, the first setting to try changing is the “Use Public Storage” setting.
 Xibo for Android has the ability to use the private “Internal Storage” on the device to store the videos and other media that arrive from the CMS.
 The internal private storage is the default option as it is guaranteed that it will be available for the application to use.
 However, some devices have issues with the playback of video if these videos are stored on the private storage.

 Xibo for Android also has an option in Settings, to store its library of local media on “public storage” instead.
 This could be an SD card or some other removable media, or it could be a portion of the internal storage that the device has reserved for public files.

-There is a tick box to enable public storage.
-Once selected, you must click on "Storage Locations" and choose a location from the list.
-If you're not sure which to pick, the first in the list is normally the section of the internal storage reserved for public files and should work.
+There is a tick box to enable public storage, which once selected, you must click on “Storage Locations” and choose a location from the list.
+If you’re not sure which to pick, the first in the list is normally the section of the internal storage reserved for public files and should work.

 There are a number of 3rd party tools available that make re-encoding video simple and quick.